SBOHVM/RPiR/README.md

 ```

 You might be asked to install libgit2, which you can do on a Mac from the terminal:

 ```
 brew install libgit2
 ```

+## Run a practical

-**To run a practical**, you first need to load up the learnr package:
+You first need to load up the learnr package

 ```
 library(learnr)
 run_tutorial("practical1-1", package = "RPiR")
 ```

+## Reset a practical

-**To reset a practical**, click on the Start Over link (look for the tiny grey text below the left menu).
+Click on the Start Over link (look for the tiny grey text below the left menu).

+## Close a practical

-**To close a practical**, close the window, then click on the red STOP button in RStudio to end the process.
+Close the window, then click on the red STOP button in RStudio to end the process.

+## RPiR

-The following tutorials are included in this package:
+The following practicals are included in this package:

 * `practical1-1`: Exponential growth model; Writing scripts and commenting code
 * `practical1-2`: Exponential growth model; Writing functions